 Get a quote now | State Farm review

-Allstate's full coverage insurance is the among the most expensive in Pennsylvania, costing a monthly average of $153.
-It also had the one of the highest prices for minimum car insurance, averaging $130 per month.
-Despite its higher cost, its coverage options and extensive discounts, including its bundling or multi-policy discounts, could make it a good option for some people.
+Allstate's full coverage insurance is generally among the most expensive in Pennsylvania, costing a monthly average of $145.
+Despite its higher cost, its star rating score, coverage options, and extensive discounts, including its bundling or multi-policy discounts, could make it an attractive option for some people.

 - It has several agents spread across the state